sortlist/jobs/README.md

 5. Can you create one dashboard on tableau where we can visualize the MRR per plan type, country and agencies expertise ?

-EXTRA BONUS POINTS.
+## Extra Bonus

-6. How is the revenue churn evolving in time ?
+1. How is the revenue churn evolving in time ?
 Can you explain why it is good and/or bad for Sortlist ?

-7. How would you display on tableau a clear visualization of the revenue churn per plan type & countries ?
+2. How would you display on tableau a clear visualization of the revenue churn per plan type & countries ?

 The spreadsheet is composed of 4 tabs:
 * Invoices : all the invoices since 2015-01-15